xStormyy/lite-xl.github.io/en/tutorials/simple-plugin.md

 ---
 title: "Simple Plugin"
 ---
-### A good starting place to learn how to develop plugins for LiteXL
+### A good starting place to learn how to develop plugins for Lite XL

 #### What is Simple?
-Simple is a very basic plugin written with the intention of introducing developers who are new to LiteXL to the process of writing plugins for the editor.
+Simple is a very basic plugin written with the intention of introducing developers who are new to Lite XL to the process of writing plugins for the editor.

 #### What does the plugin do?
 The plugin displays a message (that is taken as input from the user) at the top